 Machine learning algorithms learn patterns from data.
-To work effectively with Scikit-learn, it's significant to understand how the library expects this data to be formatted.
-Building upon the consistent API design discussed previously, Scikit-learn primarily operates on numerical data stored in specific structures.
+To work effectively with Scikit-learn, understanding how the library expects data to be formatted is important.
+With its consistent API design, Scikit-learn primarily operates on numerical data stored in specific structures.

 Using NumPy: